Working with agencies that serve the socioeconomically disadvantaged:

 Hours & Deadlines

 CSP hours must be verified before they will be approved.
 This verification can take place electronically or via a CSP time card.
+NOTE: Student service hours may not be verified by family members or relatives.

 Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a .org, .gov, or .edu e-mail address (e.g., firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
 Please do the following: